1KevinFigueroa/openvpn-issues-vpnbook/README.md

 3. Save the edits made and now use OpenVPN and the edited file to connect to VPN server.

 <p align="center">
-You should now be connect to a VPNbook server!
+You should now be able to connected to a VPNbook server!
 </p>